Drought, desalination of water is convenient. Italy back-breakinglatest.news-Breaking Latest News

 In first place the countries of the Middle East

-Over the past 50 years, desalination has grown 8% a year.
+Over the past 50 years, desalination has grown by 8% a year.
 In 2020, desalination plants were in operation in 183 countries, with almost half of the total capacity (47.5%) installed in the countries of the Middle East. «Globally, around 16,000 plants are operational, for a total capacity of over 78 million cubic meters per day» reads the paper.
-In Europe, the Mediterranean countries are above all those interested in desalination, which in fact has experienced a notable development especially in Spain, where around 765 plants have been installed by 2021.
+In Europe, the Mediterranean countries are above all those interested in desalination, which in fact has experienced a notable development especially in Spain, where by 2021 around 765 plants have been installed.
 Among these, even large-scale installations serving important urban areas, as in the case of Barcelona.

 In Italy ideal characteristics